The 5 Key Questions to Help Make the Right Build vs. Buy Software Decision

 “Should we buy off-the-shelf software or build something custom?”
-It’s an important question that will inevitably come up in any growing business—and more often in larger companies.

 To make the right decision, you’ll want to consider the following questions: